 Below follows a list of the sub-components that constitute this component:

-The ProfileIdentifier element MUST contain one instance of a URI, which uniquely identifies the profile of the related protocol.
+The ProfileIdentifier element MUST contain one instance of a URI, which uniquely identifies the profile of the digital signature related protocol.

 The OPTIONAL Specification element, if present, MAY occur zero or more times containing a URI, which points to a specification document describing the specific profile of the digital signature related protocol.